Skip to Content

 The biggest hotel in Vegas by Room count, MGM Grand originally opened in 1993 with a “Wizard of Oz” theme.

 A neat historic note about MGM Grand is that the Marina Hotel tower (which operated from 1975 to 1990) was incorporated into the resort during construction.
-The former Marina Hotel structure is now a part of MGM Grand’s Studio Tower (the one closest to the Strip) which has also been the beneficiary of recent renovation work.
+The former Marina Hotel structure is now a part of MGM Grand’s Studio Tower (the one closest to the Strip).

 There you have it – The 13 biggest hotels in Las Vegas.
 Safe to say there’ll be a place to lay your head when you arrive!